 What is "food insecurity"?
-A person who is food insecure struggles at times to put enough nutritious food on the table.
+A person who is experiencing food insecurity struggles at times to put enough nutritious food on the table.
 A family runs out of food days or weeks before there will be any money to buy more.
 Parents may skip meals or eat less than is nutritionally required, to make more food available for their children.
-People are hungry, but eat less to stretch the available food over a few more days.
-And only half of food insecure individuals in Livingston County qualify for the government Food Assistance Program (FAP).
+People are hungry but eat less to stretch the available food over a few more days.
+And only half of individuals experiencing food insecurity in Livingston County qualify for the government Food Assistance Program (FAP).